torvalds/linux/Documentation/arch/powerpc/associativity.rst

 ex:
 { primary domainID index, secondary domainID index, tertiary domainID index.. }

-Linux kernel uses the domainID at the primary domainID index as the NUMA node id.
+Linux kernel uses the domainID at the primary domainID index as the NUMA analde id.
 Linux kernel computes NUMA distance between two domains by recursively comparing if they belong to the same higher-level domains.
 For mismatch at every higher level of the resource group, the kernel doubles the NUMA distance between the